lmfaole/lmfaole/content/blog/elements-of-html/address.md

 ---
-title: The Elements of HTML – <address>
+title: The Elements of HTML — address
 description: An element used for contact information for people, or for an organization.
 date: Last Modified
 tags: html elements, flow content, palpable content